Lysterfield Park

 Lysterfield Park was created following the decommissioning of the Lysterfield Reservoir (built in 1936) and placement of its catchment under the management of the then National Park Service in 1979.
 Gazetted on 19 May 1981 with 1151 ha, extensions to the park were made in 1984, 1988, 1995 and 1997.

 Features

 Lysterfield Park was the venue for mountain biking events of the 2006 Commonwealth Games.

 It features a wide array of trails suitable for XC and trail MTB riding.
 The trails are well signposted and give clear indication of the level of difficulty they present to the rider.
 Trail management over recent years 2012 - 2015 has led to vastly improved drainage, usage of natural and man-made features and as a result trail conditions are much improved.

-Lysterfield's location, range and variety of trails and natural environment make it one of the better known MTB locations near Melbourne.

 In 2008, several emergency markers were installed in the park to allow callers to emergency services to give their location more precisely.